Spacious 3-Room Design Apartment in Pankow

 Prenzlauer Berg is the district with the most Gründerzeit buildings in Germany.
 Almost 70% of all houses were built between 1871 and 1914.

 In the 20's Prenzlauer Berg set new architectural accents.
 In the northern part, several settlements of Siedlungen des Neuen Bauens were built.
 Also at that time housing shortage and overpopulation prevailed.
 Neues Bauens wanted to improve people's living conditions: Green spaces and balconies instead of dark backyards, space instead of narrowness, bathrooms and toilets in every apartment.
-Today, the residential town of Wohnstadt Carl Leggin by Bruno Taut and Franz Hoffmann near the S Greifswalderstraße is a UNESCO World Heritage Site.
+Today, the residential town of Wohnstadt Carl Leggin by Bruno Taut and Franz Hoffmann near the S-Bahn Greifswalderstraße is a UNESCO World Heritage Site.

 In the 50s, buildings in the style of socialist classicism were also erected in the north of Prenzlauer Berg.